Jarai language

 The language is in the Chamic subgroup of the Malayo-Polynesian languages, and is thus related to the Cham language of central Vietnam.

 A number of Jarai also live in the United States, having resettled there following the Vietnam War.

 Classification

 The Jarai language belongs to Chamic branch of the Malayo-Polynesian languages.
 Although often classified as a Mon-Khmer language until the 20th century, the affiliation of Jarai to the Chamic sister languages Cham and Rade, and a wider connection to Malay was already recognized as early as 1864.

 Geographic distribution and dialects

-Jarai is spoken by some 262,800 people in Cambodia and Vietnam (Simons, 2017) where it is recognized as an official minority language, although in Cambodia it has not its own writing in the Khmer scripts.
-Additionally there are some hundreds of Jarai speakers in United States from the Jarai refugees settled in that country after the Vietnamese War.
-Jarai dialects can be mutually unintelligible. Đào Huy Quyền (1998) lists the following subgroups of Jarai dialects and their respective locations.
+Jarai is spoken by some 262,800 people in Cambodia and Vietnam (Simons, 2017), where it is recognized as an official minority language, although in Cambodia it does not have its own Khmer scripts orthography.
+Additionally, there are several hundred Jarai speakers in the United States of America, as a result of the Jarai refugees settling in the USA after the Vietnamese War.
+Jarai dialects can be mutually unintelligible. Đào Huy Quyền (1998) lists the following subgroups of Jarai dialects and their respective locations: